List of Mighty Morphin Power Rangers characters: Lord Zedd

 When Rita and Rito's father, Master Vile, arrived on the moon, Lord Zedd was pushed to the side as Vile took over in his search for the Zeo Crystal.
-He expressed disdain for his father-in-law, who constantly put him down.
+Rita said an attempt to claim the Zeo Crystal was responsible for Zedd's face, and he told her the force field protecting it was nothing to joke about.
+Vile ignored this and simply pushed on with his own quest for the crystal.
+Lord Zedd expressed disdain for his father-in-law, who constantly put him down.
 Once Vile left after his army was defeated by the Aquitian Rangers, Zedd was ecstatic, and he resumed his attacks on Earth.
 The Rangers had been turned to children due to Vile's Orb of Doom and all that stood in Zedd's way were the Aquitian Rangers.
 Zedd managed to find a map of the Rangers' Command Center, pointing out a weak point.
 He sent Goldar and Rito in to plant a bomb and steal the Zeo Crystal before the Orb of Doom's magic was undone.
 Though unable to stop the rangers in undoing the damage Master Vile did, Zedd was able to destroy the Command Center.
 But before they could take advantage of it, the Machine Empire arrived and attacked.
 Zedd and Rita were forced to retreat, taking Serpentera to the M51 Galaxy where they would stay with Master Vile, to Zedd's dismay.
 They soon returned, however, in a motorhome, plotting to overthrow King Mondo and destroy the Empire.
 The two forces clashed on several occasions, neither gaining much ground.
 At one point, Prince Gasket had Tommy brainwashed and closed a dimensional portal to his arena to prevent the Rangers (Minus Jason, who was at the arena) from saving him, but Zedd had Finster help get the rangers to the arena to prevent a Machine victory.
 After a series of failed attempts, they finally managed to destroy the Royal House of Gadgetry with a bomb in the shape of a gift.

 Lord Zedd, along with Rita, makes a cameo appearance in Turbo: A Power Rangers Movie, when Divatox calls Rita for advice on how to deal with the Power Rangers; Rita asks Divatox if she would allow herself to be subjected to Zedd's snoring if she knew how to defeat the Rangers, advising the other villain to flee, rather than fight.
 After many successive failures, this was the best advice the villainess could get.